 World Vision/ Drexel University Global Development Scholars ProgramProgram Description:

 Note: Jobs are in Malawi, Ghana, Ethiopia, Mozambique, Rwanda, Senegal, Zambia, and Zimbabwe.World health issues impact everyone, both globally and locally.
 In both the developed and in developing communities, poor water, sanitation and hygiene (WASH) contribute significantly to the death of children under age five.
 In the world today, 2.6 billion people do not have access to sanitation, and an estimated 884 million people do not have access to safe water supplies.
 Through support of World Vision International, Drexel University shows its commitment to international development by this illustrious partnership.
 The Drexel University Dornsife Global Development Scholars co-op program aims at providing experiential learning for students.
 This program exposes students to World Vision's international developmental models as well as their approaches to solving some of the world's most difficult challenges in WASH, maternal and child health, education, food security, and economic development.
 This co-op experience will facilitate opportunities for students to apply lessons from academic training and gain practical experience in international development.

 Job Description and Required Skills

-Compensation:The Global Development Scholars Program at Drexel University will provide the students with a modest stipend to cover the following expenses:
+Compensation:The Dornsife Global Development Scholars Program is a fully funded program that will provide co-op students with a scholarship to cover the following expenses: